 Some countries require you to be vaccinated before entering, so ensure you have done the research to understand what vaccinations are necessary.
 Since some vaccinations may take time before they become effective, you also want to make sure you get your vaccinations well in advance.

 Discuss the vaccines you need with your doctor and have them fill out the International Certificate of Vaccination or Prophylaxis so you a record of your shots to present to doctors and medical facilities across international borders.

 Your new destination is the ideal place to practice the local language.
 Take the time to get out of your comfort zone with the language.
-Go on an adventure, walk into a new shop or establish a new ritual.
-There is a lot you can learn outside of your language books by immersing yourself into your city.
+Go on an adventure, walk into a new shop, or establish a new ritual.
+There is a lot you can learn outside of your language books by immersing yourself in your city.